dhis2/wow-backend/talks/openapi.md

-## Outlook Descriptions
+## Outlook

+* Split `DateValue` domain more
-Allow descriptions on inherited methods to contain placeholders for the `OpenApi.EntityType` so that annotations can be useful on methods that are inherited to many different object types.
+* Allow descriptions on inherited methods to contain placeholders for the `OpenApi.EntityType` so that annotations can be useful on methods that are inherited to many different object types.